Data involving Aboriginal and Torres Strait Islander peoples has many legal and ethical considerations and needs to be managed and shared with care.

 General advice for the Australian context

-- Australian and Torres Strait Islander Library, Information and Research Network (ATSILIRN) protocols
+- Australian and Torres Strait Islander Library, Information and Research Network protocols

-- Aboriginal and Torres Strait Islander Data Archives (ATSIDA) protocols
+- Aboriginal and Torres Strait Islander Data Archives protocols

-- Protocol for Aboriginal and Torres Strait Islander Knowledge and Intellectual Property (2015)
+- Ninti One Protocol for Aboriginal and Torres Strait Islander Knowledge and Intellectual Property

-- Aboriginal Knowledge and Intellectual Property Protocol Community Guide (2009)
+- Ninti One Aboriginal Knowledge and Intellectual Property Protocol: Community Guide

 Traditional Knowledge (TK) Labels

-TK Labels are an internationally developed metadata label for Indigenous communities to add existing local protocols for access to and reuse of recorded cultural heritage that is digitally circulating outside community contexts and control.
-The TK Labels help non-community users of this cultural heritage understand its importance and significance to the communities from where it derives and continues to have meaning.
+The labels add existing local protocols for access to and reuse of recorded cultural heritage that is digitally circulating outside community contexts and control.
+They help non-community data users understand these materials’ importance and significance to the communities.

-The TK Labels can also be used to add information that might be considered ‘missing’, including the name of the community who remains the creator or cultural custodian of the material, and how to contact the relevant family, clan or community to arrange appropriate permissions.
+TK Labels can be used to add information that might be considered ‘missing’, including the name of the community that remains the creator or cultural custodian of the material, and how to contact the relevant family, clan or community to arrange appropriate permissions.

-There are a growing number of resources available for Indigenous communities, and those who work with their data, to help store, maintain and organise the data in culturally sensitive ways.
+There are a growing number of tools and platforms available for Indigenous communities, and those who work with their data, to help store, maintain and organise the data in culturally sensitive ways.

-- The Centre of Excellence for the Dynamics of Language have been working on a portable data repatriation system suitable for use independent of the internet in remote communities.
+- The Centre of Excellence for the Dynamics of Language has a portable data repatriation system that can be used in remote communities with no internet.

-- Keeping culture: A knowledge management system for Indigenous archives – a web application for preserving, organising and repatriating digital or digitised media and cultural knowledge into communities.
-It was first developed to support the Ara Irititja archive project of the Anangu (Ngaanyatjarra, Pitjantjatjara and Yankunytjatjara people) of Central Australia.
+- Keeping culture is a knowledge management system for Indigenous archives – a web application for preserving, organising and repatriating digital or digitised media and cultural knowledge into communities.

-- Mukurtu: A free, mobile and open source CMS built with indigenous communities to manage and share digital cultural heritage.
+- Mukurtu is a free, mobile and open source CMS built with Indigenous communities to manage and share digital cultural heritage.

-- Australian Institute of Health and Welfare and Australian Bureau of Statistics (2012).
-National best practice guidelines for data linkage activities relating to Aboriginal and Torres Strait Islander people.
-AIHW Cat.
-No. IHW 74.
-Canberra: AIHW
+- National best practice guidelines for data linkage activities relating to Aboriginal and Torres Strait Islander people